WouterMolhoek/twitce/README.md

 `pip install twitce`

 ## Usage
-To gather statistics from a user, use the 'stats('username','statistic')' method.
+To gather statistics from a user, use the `twitce.stats('username','statistic')` method.
-It takes a username (string) as the first argument and a statistic as the second argument (string).
+It takes an username (string) as the first argument and a statistic as the second argument (string).

 Statistics: 'tweets', 'followers', 'following'